READING LIST

 Summary of book: Feeling Shy!, by Kay Barnham (2017), is about Lily, who is good at helping others when they feel shy.
 Then, Lily goes to a new club by herself, and it’s her turn to feel shy!
 Can she follow her own example and move past being shy?

-Summary of book: The Giant Jelly Bean Jar, by Marci Aboff (2004), is about Ben, who really wants to answer a riddle to win a big jar of jelly beans, but he has to speak out loud in a group to do so.
+Summary of book: The Giant Jelly Bean Jar, by Marci Aboff (2004), is about Ben, who really wants to answer a riddle to win a big jar of jelly beans, but he has to learn to speak out loud in a group to do so.

 See the value of “Respects Rights, Diversity, Feelings, and Property of Others” in these books: